Installation ↑ Back to top

 Priced Individually — Adds the price of the bundled product to the base bundle price.
 With the option enabled, a Discount can be defined.
 Both options are documented in the Pricing section.

-Shipped Individually — Controls how the bundled product is shipped in relation to the bundle.
+Shipped Individually — Controls how the bundled product is shipped in relation to the entire bundle (assembled or unassembled).
 Documented in the Shipping section.

 Advanced Settings ↑ Back to top